kubernetes/enhancements/keps/sig-cli/3895-kubectl-delete-interactivity/README.md

 bogged down.
 -->

-As a user, I want to have an option via a flag to list me all the resources being deleted as preview and proceed to genuine deletion only if I confirm it.
+As a user, I want to have an option via a flag to list all the resources being deleted as preview and proceed to actual deletion only after explicit confirmation.

 #### Story 1
 As filed in this issue https://github.com/kubernetes/kubectl/issues/1365;
-user tries to delete all persistentvolumeclaims in a namespace by intending to type;
+user tries to delete all persistentvolumeclaims in a namespace;
 ```sh
 $ kubectl delete --all pvc -n yournamespace
 ```